Anne6645/personality_analysis/README.md

 1. how to multimodal alignment(double check data)
 2. lr update
 3. meta loss add
-4. acc show
-5. multimodal Fusion
+4. multimodal Fusion
-6. MLP must have the same data shape for each data(try to find another can adapt different data in each modal)
+5. MLP must have the same data shape for each data(try to find another can adapt different data in each modal)

 #  Code Explain